 “There are only two means of refuge from the miseries of life: Music and Cats!”
 Albert Schweitzer

-toomanycats wrote: Wed Sep 23, 2020 7:25 am Just heard a new phrase for the first time today.
+Milli Vanilli (remember them?
+They weren't even on their recordings.)toomanycats wrote: ↑Wed Sep 23, 2020 7:25 am Just heard a new phrase for the first time today.
 A news actress was pitching the new season of the tv show The Masked Singer and said it would utilize "technologically augmented reality."
 They've actually made up a fancy name for "fake" they can use to legitimize and normalize it.
 This is exactly what the subject off this thread is about.

 Oh, here's another one I've come across, "electronic support."